This post may contain affiliate links.

 When we pull it out to play with it, we often need to add a teaspoon or two of water back into it to play again.
 But it does keep for a really long time.

 This homemade kinetic sand is not exactly like the store-bought kind, because the chemicals they use are not available for regular purchase.
 Normally kinetic sand contains a chemical called polydimethylsiloxane (also called dimethicone).
 You can buy dimethicone, but it’s not readily available.
-It is a silicone polymer found in many beauty products.
+It is a silicone polymer found in many cosmetics and beauty products.

 It’s viscosity increases under stress.
 Viscosity is the measurement of a substances ability to flow freely.
 When you add pressure it is solid, but when you release the pressure it is liquid.
 The polymer chains within the dimethicone make the sand pieces stick together so you can form them into shapes.